Jersey RFC

 Jersey Rugby Football Club is an amateur rugby union club based in Saint Peter, Jersey.
 They were formerly a part of Jersey Reds as Jersey Athletic but separated in 2022 and are now known by the original name, Jersey RFC.
-The 1st XV play in the Regional 1 South Central – a league at level 5 of the English rugby union system – following their promotion from Regional 2 South Central in 2023–24 season.
+The 1st XV play in National League 2 East – a league at level 5 of the English rugby union system – following their promotion from Regional 1 South Central in 2025–26 season.

-Background
+History

 Jersey Athletic was founded in 2013 as a way for amateurs in Jersey to have a chance to play for Jersey.
 They would play in the Zoo Sports shield for reserve teams.
 They would also host sides touring Jersey, often following the first team after high-profile friendlies such as playing Tunbridge Wells after the first team had played Bath Rugby.
 Myles Landick after retiring from playing became the head coach of Jersey Athletic in 2015.
 In 2017, Jersey Reds announced they would look into entering Jersey Athletic in the English rugby pyramid, however this was not permitted due to Rugby Football Union rules at the time that forbade clubs having two teams in the league system.